AlirezaJavan/PulseKit/README.md

   `requiredPermissions`, and `optionalPermissions`, so the library derives manifest validation, foreground-service typing, and the permission-request UI for you — the app never hardcodes which permissions a source needs.
+- **Pluggable by design, not just by name**: `DataSource` is a four-method interface (`start`/`stop`/`events`/permission metadata) with no knowledge of location, motion, or BLE baked into `pulsekit-core`.
+Location/motion/BLE are the shipped reference implementations; a new sensor is a new module that implements the interface, wired in the same way as the built-in ones.
 - **Batteries-included Android service**: extend `BasePulseKitService`, override only `pulseKit`, and get the whole foreground-service lifecycle, a customizable notification, wake-lock renewal, and permission-masked service typing for free.